jeanpaulsio/notes/books/pragmatic_programmer/chapter_05-part1.md

 * JP: shy doesn't reveal itself to others and doesn't interact with too many people. __write shy code__. you don't want this: `selection.getRecorder().getLocation().getTimeZone()`

+* John: What does this loo lie practically?
+Short methods?
+How do I avoid "coupling?"

 ### Tip 37: Configure, Don't Integrate

 Implement technology choices for an application as configuration options, not through integration or engineering

 * JP: algo choices, database products, middleware -> these should be configuration options. doing so makes our code more flexible. this is described as "soft" - aka easy to change

+* John: Example: Platform fee, or simple basic shared defaults.

 ### Tip 38: Put Abstractions in Code, Details in Metadata